What is a will?

 Who needs a will?

-Every adult should have a properly drafted and executed will.
+The first priority of estate planning is to create a properly drafted and executed will.
 Whether you have many assets or a few, are married or unmarried, have minor children or no children, you should have a will.

 Why do I need a will?